mkm29/uds-utils/README.md

 - Connect to your registry and discover all packages in the organization
 - Find the latest version of each package (prioritizing -unicorn tags)
 - Extract all images from the discovered packages
-- Scan each image for vulnerabilities
+- Scan each image for vulnerabilities with color-coded progress output
+- Check for newer versions of each image and report outdated images
 - Generate a comprehensive report

 Note: The script includes all package discovery logic internally, so `get_tags.sh` is not required.

+#### Color-Coded Output

+The script provides color-coded terminal output for better readability:
+- **Blue**: Progress indicators and informational messages
+- **Green**: Image names and success messages
+- **Yellow**: Warnings and newer version notifications
+- **Red**: Errors and failures
+- **White**: General text and scan details

 #### Output Files